Basic navigation | Local navigation

 2.3.
 Router mode

-RipEX works as a standard IP router with 2 independent interfaces: radio and ETH.
+RipEX works as a standard IP router with 2 independent interfaces: Radio and ETH.
 Each interface has its own MAC address, IP address and mask.

 The COM ports are treated as standard host devices, messages can be delivered to them as UDP datagrams to selected port numbers.
 The destination IP address of a COM port is either the IP of ETH or the IP of a radio interface.
 The source IP address of outgoing packets from COM ports is always the IP of the ETH interface.

 2.3.2.
-Functionality example
+Router – Flexible, Functionality example

 In the following example, there are two independent SCADA devices connected to RipEX's two COM ports.
 One is designated RTU (Remote Telemetry Unit) and is assumed to be polled from the centre by the FEP (Front End Processor).
 The other is labelled PLC (Programmable Logic Controller) and is assumed to communicate spontaneously with arbitrary chosen peer PLCs.